Build a first responder mindset to rise above adversity.

 “Adversity causes some men to break; others to break records.” — William Arthur Ward

 When confronted with childhood trauma, why do some children bear lifelong scars while others overcome them?
 The obvious answer is because some kids are stronger than others — we tend to believe grit drives resilience.

 According to the Merriam-Webster dictionary, grit is defined as “firmness of character; indomitable spirit.”
 Angela Duckworth, the author of Grit, tweaked the definition to “perseverance and passion for long-term goals.”
 While her concept of grit has revealed a lot about how high-performers (such as Navy SEALs) can overcome challenging and extreme training conditions — resilience is a different story.

 When you feel threatened, embracing a first respondent mentality is more important than reconnecting with your long-term purpose — focus on surviving the challenge in the here and now.

-Studies of scuba diving accident can give us a clue: many divers were found dead with air in their tanks and perfectly functional regulators.
+Studies of scuba diving accidents can give us a clue: many divers were found dead with air in their tanks and perfectly functional regulators.
 Ephimia Morphew, an expert on human behavior under extreme conditions, explains why divers pulled out their regulators and drowned.
 Some people can suffer from suffocation when their mouths are covered.
 The impulse to remove their masks and regulators to get air felt natural, yet was the wrong response when underwater.